Your Child's HI Center Appointment

 - review any pertinent family history

 - talk with you about how the HI has been managed

 - review any blood glucose records you have and possibly obtain new lab work

 - develop a comprehensive plan for management and follow-up

-Often times, the evaluation that your child with congenital HI needs can best be obtained during an inpatient admission.
+Often times, the evaluation that your child with congenital HI can best be obtained during an inpatient admission.
 This will either happen as a scheduled admission, if your child is relatively stable and coming from home, or as an emergency transport, if your child is currently hospitalized elsewhere for their congenital HI.

 There are a variety of tests and evaluations that may occur during an inpatient evaluation.
-An important test that we will likely perform is a fasting test.
+An important test we will likely perform is a fasting test.

 With the fasting test, your child will not receive anything containing sugar and blood glucoses will be monitored closely until the blood sugar is <50 mg/dL.
-At this time, our nurses will obtain what we call a “critical sample,” which is a snapshot of how your child’s body is adapting to low blood sugar, if counter-regulatory hormones and responses have appropriately been turned on or off.
+At this time, our nurses will obtain what we call a “critical sample,” which is a snapshot of how your child’s body is adapting to low blood sugar and if counter-regulatory hormones and responses have appropriately been turned on or off.

 After these blood samples have been obtained, then your child will receive glucagon 1 mg to see if they have an inappropriate rise in blood sugar.
 All these labs and tests will confirm the diagnosis of congenital HI.